The Highland Park suspect breaks the mold on violent extremists

 Regardless, Conley said once individuals are exposed to this particular genre of online communities, it can be difficult to return to healthier online habits.

 "If you are kind of going down that spiral deeper and deeper into really, really fringe, really violent spaces, there is some point on that spiral where you can't just go back to being normal now," she said.
 "You've invested too much in this.
 Too much mental health, too much time, energy.
-You can't you can't just be like, well this has crossed the line for me, I'm going to go back now.
-It traps you there. "
+You can't just be like, 'Well, this has crossed the line for me, I'm going to go back now.'
+It traps you there."

 The challenge of intervening